 PROVIDED BY HOLIDAY RIVER EXPEDITIONS

-DRINKS ice water, lemonade, juices, 1 pops/person/day-popular mixes of regular & diet
+- DRINKS ice water, lemonade, juices, 1 soda/person/day-popular mixes of regular & diet

 GEAR YOU MUST BRING OR RENT FROM HOLIDAY

 - CUP plastic mugs work well

 - LIGHT TENT backpacker style, not the bulky heavy types.